 - Smart Production and Logistics Systems – Supply chain design and operation, process datamining, statistical methods for data reduction, machine learning for process classification and decision making, data-driven stochastic inventory control, inventory and production planning for manufacturing and maintenance systems.

-Each research thrust area is supported by various center and laboratory resources.
+Research thrust areas are supported by various center and laboratory resources.
 Research in data analytics and optimization is supported by the Center for Applied Optimization, Data Informatics for Systems Improvement and DEsign Lab and the Computational and Stochastic Optimization Laboratory.
 Health systems engineering is supported by the High-quality Effective Affordable Lean Translational Healthcare – Engineering Lab.
 Research in Human systems engineering is supported by the Human Systems Engineering Lab and the Human Informatics and Predictive Performance Optimization Lab.
 The smart production and logistics systems area is supported by the Supply Chain & Logistics Engineering Center.

 Among the department research areas, participating faculty have taken advantage of intradisciplinary research opportunities.
 The Collaborative Research Seed Funding (CRSF) Program fosters joint research by faculty working in various disciplines in order to support larger-scale proposal development for Federal funding agencies.